ShreyanshBanerjee/ShorsAlgo-YQ25/README.md

 # ShorsAlgo-YQ25
 # ShorsAlgo-YQ25
 ## Introduction
-I competed at this year's YQuantum Hackathon, which was a very fun experience that I will definetly do again next year!
-I learned quite a lot about Qiskit, Qubits, and Quantum Computing in general.
-My team took the challenge offered by QuantumRings, which was to create a generalization of the Shor's Algorithm in 24 jours.
-We worked out the math on a chalkboard to understand, and we faced a lot of painful technical difficulties.
-Despite all this, we managed to finish up the Shor's Algorithm on the morning of the second day (unfortunately, we submitted a version with a bug, so we didn't win, but we still learned quite a lot of stuff).
-After the competition, I cleaned up the code, optimized it a bit, and uploaded it to this github.
-It's quite simple to use; **one simply needs to create a QuantumRings account at https://portal.quantumrings.com/signup/, generate an API token, and fill in the required fields in the 3rd box in the main.ipynb file**.
-From there, the program will prompt you for a number and procede to factor it.
 ## Stats
-Just some benchmarks of the current performance.
-The time includes with IO operations, so in reality the algo may even be a little  faster.
+Data collected from the algorithm.
-The averages are taken from 15 different runs of the Shor's algorithm on N (running only one job)
+The averages are taken from 15 different runs of the Shor's algorithm factoring N (running only one job)
 | N	  | Total Qubits | Avg Attempts |	Average Time |
 |-----|--------------|--------------|--------------|
 |15	  | 8	           | 13.9	        | 3.80s        |